syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 ---
 layout: post
 title: Toolbar in Blazor RichTextEditor | Syncfusion
-description: Checkout and learn here all about Toolbar in RichTextEditor and much more.
+description: Checkout and learn here all about Toolbar in Syncfusion Blazor RichTextEditor component and much more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug